Do you want to change your name?

 Finally, at the final hearing when the court enters the final judgment if they are satisfied with your testimony, that is when your name would be officially changed.

 So there’s not as many steps as some other family law proceedings, but there are still very specific steps and procedures to follow to change a name.
-Please contact our office if you have further questions about a name change or wish to obtain a FIXED FEE quote for a name change in Florida.
+Please contact our office if you have further questions about a name change.

 By William S. Foley, Esq. originally posted on Family Law Tumblr Blog